 The U.S. government requires clothing companies to be transparent about their products sold.
 It must be labeled with the fiber content, the manufacturer, country of origin, and many more.
 You can do your part by doing your research on which companies follow sustainable and ethical practices.

 What Should Consumers Look For In Sustainable Fashion Brands

 1. Organic and Low Impact Materials

-Consumers should look for sustainable fashion brands that use natural materials like hemp, cotton, silk, linen, wool, leather, and cellulose fibers.
+Consumers should look for fashion brands that use natural, sustainable materials like cotton, hemp, silk, linen, wool, leather, and cellulose fibers.
 These natural fibers are biodegradable, composites quickly, and do not sit in landfills.

 As compared to synthetic fibers like acrylic and nylon that use many harmful chemicals, and decompose after 200 years.
 Leading to more waste in the landfill, climate change, and leaving more carbon traces.